guillaume-rce/Billiard/README.md

 ## Description

 This project is a billard solver.
-It is an ESEO Lab project.
 The goal is to create a billard solver in python using mathematical calculation.
 _The project is not finished yet.
 Date of the beginning of the project : 2022/08._